kvdanko/Project-1-autumn-BI/README.md

 4. Carry out the gene ontology analysis

 ### Data
-For all species, except for *C.glareolus*, tissues of the following organs were sequenced on Illumina platform:: muscle, heart, lungs, testes, and brain. *C. glareolus* tissues were not sequenced by us, but taken from the NCBI database.
+For all species, except for *C.glareolus*, tissues of the following organs were sequenced on Illumina platform  (paired-end reads):: muscle, heart, lungs, testes, and brain. *C. glareolus* tissues were not sequenced by us, but taken from the NCBI database.
 Paired reads of the heart, liver and spleen were found for this species.

 ![](Personal_comparison.jpg)